top of page

 Holocaust Museum LA is excited to launch DOR, Descendants of Remembrance, a collective of children and grandchildren of Holocaust survivors who seek to steward the legacy of their family history in order to connect through personal stories, inspire cross-cultural conversations, and educate against hate.

-We are excited to launch the first training this Spring!
-All participants are expected to attend every session of the 5-session intensive training as well as complete the assigned reading and exercises.
+All participants are expected to attend every session of the 6-session intensive training as well as complete the assigned reading and exercises.
 DOR@HMLA is a training program that will offer participants the opportunity to learn how to present an engaging, historically accurate, and educational presentation.

-If you are interested in joining the first cohort, please fill out the following application by April 3.
+If you are interested in joining the program, please fill out the following application by December 10.

-Join Holocaust Museum LA's first March of the Living delegation designed for 2G families.
+Join Holocaust Museum LA's March of the Living delegation designed for 2G families.

-Holocaust Museum LA is proud to partner with the International March of the Living to organize the first delegation designed for 2Gs and their families.
-If you are interested in joining the March of the Living in Spring 2023, please contact Michael Morgenstern at email@example.com, or (323) 456-5083.
+Holocaust Museum LA is proud to partner with the International March of the Living to organize a delegation designed for 2Gs and their families.
+If you are interested in joining the March of the Living in Spring 2024, please contact Michael Morgenstern at firstname.lastname@example.org, or (323) 456-5083.
 As torchbearers, we will remember those who perished and honor the legacy of those who survived.

 3G@HMLA is a community for grandchildren of Holocaust survivors who are helping to shape the future of Holocaust remembrance and education.
 Our mission is based on memory, education, community, and social action, drawing on our own personal connections as stewards of our grandparents' legacies and the rich resources and support of Holocaust Museum LA.